open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/resources.md

 OTEL_RESOURCE_ATTRIBUTES="deployment.environment=development"
 ```

-Or using the `resource` Application environment under the `opentelemetry`
+Alternatively, use the `resource` Application environment under the `opentelemetry`
 Application configuration of `sys.config` or `runtime.exs`:

 <!-- prettier-ignore-start -->